Child Abuse Prevention Month, Sexual Assault Awareness Month Observed at Great Lakes

+A number of events are planned for SAAPM, said Amanda Hanner, Sexual Assault Response Coordinator at FFSC.
+The most notable event is the Sexual Assault Prevention Response Color Run 5k on April 26 at 4 p.m. starting in front of Ross Theater.

+Other events include Teal BINGO on April 18 at the Great Lakes USO; and the No Dough Dinner and Teal Tie-Dye on April 20 at the Great Lakes USO.
+“We are also going to be doing ‘Chalk the Walk,’ so you will see messages of hope, healing and support around the base,” said Hanner.
+“We are extremely happy that the captain was here to sign our proclamation.”

-GREAT LAKES, Ill.
-(April 3, 2023) Naval Station Great Lakes leadership gathered together at the Great Lakes Fleet and Family Support Center in Bldg.
-26 to observe the beginning of Child Abuse Prevention Month and Sexual Assault Awareness and Prevention Month on April 3.
-During the month of April, the Clothesline Project will be on display in the foyer of FFSC in Bldg.
+Also during the month of April, the Clothesline Project will be on display in the foyer of FFSC in Bldg.
 26. The Clothesline Project’s mission is to highlight the issue of violence against women.
 Women affected by violence decorate t-shirts to express their emotions.
 The t-shirts are hung on a clothesline to be viewed by base personnel to raise awareness.
-(U.S. Navy photo by John Sheppard/Released)

 |Date Taken: